IrvingCode7/cloudways-js-client/README.md

 <h2>Contributing</h2>

 <p>Contributions are welcome!
-Please follow the <a href="link-to-contribution-guidelines">contribution guidelines</a> when making contributions to this project.</p>
+Please follow the <a href="https://github.com/code-gio/cloudways-js-client/blob/main/CONTRIBUTING.md">contribution guidelines</a> when making contributions to this project.</p>

 <h2>Issues</h2>